Tell me if this sounds familiar.

 Come across a question on the test that you’re not fully understanding?
 Don’t be afraid to ask for clarification so you can make sure you’re giving yourself the best chance of giving the correct answer.

 The test is usually designed in a way that if you were answering the questions correctly, there should be no reason for you not to understand any of them.

 This doesn’t mean that you’re stupid or bad at taking tests, but rather that the question may have been poorly worded and requires clarification, or there could even be a typo that the teacher made by accident.

 Never leave a question blank on a test, even if you don’t think you know the correct answer.
 If you skipped any questions earlier in the test, go back at the end and take your best educated guess.

-At least when you take a guess, you have some shot at either getting it right or possibly getting partial credit for your attempt.
+At least when you take a guess at a test question, you have some shot at either getting it right (especially on multiple choice exams) or possibly getting partial credit for your attempt.

 This is especially important with multiple choice questions where you may be able to eliminate wrong answers and give yourself a better shot at finding the correct answer.